sh1mj1/Kotlin-Android-Learning-Test/app/src/test/java/com/example/learningtest/solid/solid.md

 and teh vending machines are forced to implement the chat function.
 Even though they don't need it.

 That is, the now codes violate the ISP.

+@e violated ISP by forcing human sellers and vending machines to implement methods (`chat` and `reset`) that were irrelevant to their functionality.
+The refactored version resolves this by introducing two specialized abstractions:

+* HumanLottoSeller – for sellers with chat capabilities
+* MachineLottoSeller – for vending machines with reset capabilities.

+So, we can refactor like [this](ISPRefactored.kt).

+And, i also introduced the Template Method pattern to reduce the duplicated code.